garden-io/garden/docs/reference/module-types/container.md

 [services](#services) > [volumes](#servicesvolumes) > module

+{% hint style="warning" %}
+**Deprecated**: Volume container action references will be removed in Garden 0.14.
+Use the `kubernetes` action type instead of the `container` action type if you need persistent volume claims or mount configmaps.
+{% endhint %}

 The name of a _volume module_ that should be mounted at `containerPath`.
 The supported module types will depend on which provider you are using.
 The `kubernetes` provider supports the [persistentvolumeclaim module](./persistentvolumeclaim.md), for example.

 When a `module` is specified, the referenced module/volume will be automatically configured as a runtime dependency of this service, as well as a build dependency of this module.